Dcampb007/hucs0-fall22/syllabus.md

 ### Course Meetings

 Lectures, labs, and office hours are the main ways in which you will interact with your professor and TAs.
 You can see the weekly schedule of course meetings on the [course schedule page](https://hucs0.org/schedule/).
-You must attend the lecture/lab time that you are assigned on BisonHub.
+You must attend the lecture/lab time that you are assigned on Workday.

 | Section | Lecture | Lab | Location |
 | --- | --- | --- | --- |